tari-labs/tari-university/src/protocols/intro-to-i2P/MainReport.md

 travelling in the network could contain a number of other messages bundled with it.
 In essence, garlic routing does two
 things:

-- Provides layered encryption.
+- provides layered encryption; and
-- Bundles multiple messages together.
+- bundles multiple messages together.

 Figure&nbsp;2 illustrates the end-to-end message bundling:
 <p align="center"><a name="fig_eca"> </a><img src="assets/garliccloves.png" width="850" /></p>